Logo

 It does not necessitate changing the career path of upskilled employees.
 It mandates the learning of new skills for a new career path.

-It enables employees to improve their performance with their current job responsibilities in their current role.
+It enables employees to improve their performance with their current responsibilities in their current role.
 It enables employees to adjust to significant changes in their new roles.

 Best practices for upskilling and reskilling employees